Understanding Trauma and Healing Through Sunnah-Based Cupping Therapy

 Protective responses are no longer needed

 This process looks different for everyone.
 For some, the first sign of progress is improved sleep.
 For others, it may be emotional stability, reduced tension, or a sense of internal calm.
+All of these are meaningful steps.

 A Trauma-Informed Perspective